Relaxation

 Muscle relaxation techniques

-These techniques help you to relax various muscle groups in your body.
-This helps you to feel calm and relaxed whilst helping you identify areas of your body which are particularly tense.
+These techniques focus on relaxing various muscle groups in your body.
+This can help you feel calm and relaxed, whilst identifying areas of your body which are particularly tense.
+There are many resources that explain techniques and exercises in more detail.
+But the basics are usually the same.

-- Set aside some quiet time to concentrate on the exercises.
+• Set aside some quiet time to concentrate on the exercises.

-- Spend time concentrating on your breathing.
+• Spend time concentrating on your breathing.

-- Working down your body, tense one muscle at a time, hold for around 10 seconds and then relax.
+• Working down your body, tense one muscle at a time, hold for around 10 seconds and then relax.

-- Notice how different a relaxed muscle feels – enjoy that feeling.
+• Notice how different a relaxed muscle feels.
+Enjoy that feeling.

 Massage